Tuesday, January 06, 2009 Detailed Auto Topics

-An early symptom of cooling system problems often shows up as a leak.
-Symptom, because there is normally a more involved root cause.
-Simply replacing the leaking component normally results in the symptom returning, sometimes in the same area.
+Early symptoms of cooling system problems often show up as leaks.
+Leaks are symptoms, because there is normally a more involved root cause.
+Simply replacing a leaking component results in the symptom returning, often in the same area.
 For instance, a heater core is found to be leaking.
-It is replaced, and three months later it’s leaking again.
+We replace, and three months later it’s leaking again.
 Bad core?
 Replace it again and two months later the radiator begins to leak.
-Next an intake gasket starts to leak.
+Next an intake gasket may start to leak, followed by the water pump.

-The leak was merely a symptom of the problem.
+The leak is merely a symptom of the problem.
 The problem is normally corrosion, often caused by improper service procedures.
-While the cooling system in a modern vehicle may resemble those in the 90's models, they are quite different.
+While the cooling system in a modern vehicle may resemble those in the 1990's models, they are quite different.

-1. There is extensive use of aluminum and other active materials.
+Extensive use of aluminum and other active materials is common.

-2. The coolant is normally not a silicate type, rather organic acid technology (OAT) or hybrid organic acid technology (HOAT.)
+The coolant is normally not a silicate or phosphate type, rather organic acid technology (OAT) or hybrid organic acid technology (HOAT.)

-4. The engine is mounted higher than the radiator and the cooling system does not self bleed.
+The engine is mounted higher than the radiator and many cooling systems do not self-bleed.

 Engines use a variety of materials

-The cast iron construction of the past is largely gone.
+The cast-iron construction of the past is largely gone.
 Most modern vehicles have aluminum cylinder heads and plastic intake manifolds.
 Radiators are aluminum and plastic.
 Cylinder blocks may be iron or aluminum and some have iron or steel cylinder liners.
 These materials all expand at different rates.
 No longer are gaskets static seals.
-Rather, they are normally a series of O-rings held in place by plastic backings.
+More often they are a series of O-rings, held in place by plastic backings.
 This allows for movement as the components expand and contract.
 It also requires perfectly smooth surfaces on which to operate.
+Rough machine work on the heads and intake are common.
+A rough finish will greatly increase the chances of a problem.
+On engines with known intake gasket problems, cooling system maintenance is even more critical.

 OAT and HOAT coolants

-The areas on which the seals operate are exposed to coolant.
-With OAT and HOAT coolants, they are protected by an etching effect and coating produced by the coolant.
-In time the coolant loses it’s ability to protect the metal.
-When this happens corrosion quickly pits the metal and a leak develops.
-Worse, if air enter the system the effect is greatly multiplied.
-Unprotected aluminum, exposed to a corrosive liquid and in the presence of oxygen will be destroyed in very short order.
+The surfaces on which the seals operate are exposed to coolant.
+With OAT and HOAT coolants they are protected by an etching process and a coating produced by the coolant In time, coolant loses its ability to protect the metal.
+When this happens, corrosion quickly pits the metal, and a leak develops Worse,leaks allowairtoenterthesystemandtheeffectisgreatlymultiplied.Unprotectedaluminum,exposedtoacorrosiveliquidandinthepresenceofoxygenwillbedestroyedinveryshortorder.

 Change intervals

 Modern long-life coolants can provide years of service.
 GM claims their Dexcool product will protect for five years.
-This claim seems to be predicated on time till depletion of the corrosion protection.
+This claim seems to be predicated on time till 100% depletion of the corrosion protection.
 While the coolant may still look okay at five years, great damage may be occurring due to corrosion.
-It is imperative this coolant not be pushed beyond the recommended service life.
+It is imperative that this coolant not be pushed beyond the recommended service life.
 It is also suggested that five years only applies to the initial fill in the new vehicle.
-Subsequent fills may offer substantially less protection.
+Subsequent fills offer shorter term protection.

 A great many problems are actually created by improper change procedures.
-Using non-distilled water has been mentioned.
+Using non-distilled water as mentioned.
 Using the wrong coolant is another problem.
-Each coolant type has it’s own protection strategy.
+Each coolant type has its own protection strategy.
 Mixing coolants or using the wrong type can drastically effect protection.

 A 50/50 coolant and distilled water mix is normally required.
-It is important to remove all of the depleted coolant from the system.
+When replacing coolant, it is important to remove all the depleted coolant from the system.
 Simply draining the radiator may leave up to 50% depleted coolant in the engine block, heater core and hoses.
 Adding fresh coolant mix to a system that still retains depleted coolant results in protection that is greatly diminished.

 The coolant and distilled water must also be premixed, before pouring into the radiator.
-Because coolant is much heavier than water, it may settle to the bottom of the engine.
+Because coolant is much heavier than water, it will settle to the bottom of the engine.
 Water that is added after the coolant will not mix.
 This vastly disturbs the corrosion protection and can cause hot-spots in the engine.
-Pre-mixed coolant is very good for this purpose, though it is considerably more expensive.
+Pre-mixed coolant is very good for this purpose, though it is considerably more expensive than concentrate.

 Engine air bleeding